THE WORD TO THE ELECT (EXCERPT OF JOHN, CHAPTER SEVENTEEN)

 Consider the awesome implications of such a passage!

-Who shall lay any thing to the charge of God’s elect?
-It is God that justifieth [declares to be righteous].
+Who shall bring a charge against God’s elect?
+It is God who justifies [declares righteous].
 (Romans 8:33)

 And so on and on throughout the Scriptures.

 Each member of the elect must keep his part of the covenant by cleaving with all of his strength to the Lord who has called him out of the world.
 If he does not, the Lord will bring him under discipline.
 If he refuses to be disciplined he will discover he is facing an angry God even though it had appeared he was a member of the elect.